rg-engineering/ioBroker.pvoutputorg/README.md

 -->
 ### **WORK IN PROGRESS**
 * (René) rewritten in typescript
+* (René) support of new version of DasWetter adapter
 * (copilot) Adapter requires node.js >= 22 now
 * (René) update dependencies